GrabRush/grabrush-app/README.md

 - Check logs: Winston prints structured logs to console.
 - Adjust rate limits in `app.js` for different environments.
 - Consider adding `helmet` for further HTTP header hardening.
+ - Use `src/bootstrap.js` for schema evolution (idempotent ALTERs only).
+ - New routers should be registered in `src/routes/index.js`.

 ## Future Improvements
 - Edit/Delete for products and mystery boxes